-- Strong: Unlike laminate or tile, the solid surface's material goes all the way through, from top to bottom.
+- Homogeneous: Unlike laminate or ceramic tile, solid surface's material goes all the way through, from top to bottom.
 As a result, it visually fares better after impact than a multi-layered product like laminate.

-- Easy To Rehab: Yes, solid surface will scratch if you cut on it.
-But with the manufacturer-provided sandpaper, it's a simple task to sand down the scratches.
+- Easy to Repair: Yes, solid surface will scratch if you cut on it.
+But with an orbital sander and fine grain sandpaper, even the homeowner can sand down scratches.

 Cooks are restless, always searching for the perfect countertop material.
-The stainless steel counters of restaurant kitchens are highly valued by professionals, but are not cost-effective or practical in residential kitchens.
+The stainless steel counters of restaurant kitchens are highly valued by professionals but are not cost-effective or practical in residential kitchens.
 Solid surface is affordable by a majority of homeowners.

-Mainstays such as wood and ceramic tile have limitations.
-Wood is porous; is hard to clean; and develops a slimy feel.
+Others such as wood and ceramic tile have limitations.
+Wood is porous, hard to clean, and can develop a slimy feel.
 Ceramic tile, on an individual basis, is hard and non-porous.
-But when installed in numbers, those much-hated grout lines which make it impossible to roll out large sections of pie dough.
+But when installed in numbers, grouted seams make food preparation more difficult.
+Except for invisibly welded seams, solid surface is smooth all the way across.

-Laminate surfaces (think: Formica) are a sandwich of paper or fabric impregnated by melamine resin, all of that glued onto particleboard Laminate easily chips and its appearance lacks depth.
-Worst of all, it is not a single, cohesive material; it a thin covering for a sub-standard slab of wood.
+Laminate surfaces such as Formica are a sandwich of paper or fabric impregnated with resin, all of that glued onto particleboard.
+Laminate easily chips and its appearance lacks depth.

 Acrylic vs. Polyester Solid Surfaces